-Activity Description Number / frequency / timelin Planned D(ii) Actua Incident data reporting resources Incident data collection form will be finalized and distributed to industry members to promote consistent reporting to BCFSC.
-Not limited/2016 Click here to enter text.
+D (i) Therefore, we will undertake the following activities: Activity Description Number / freque ncy / timeline Activity Description Planned D(ii) Actual Incident data reporting resources Incident data collection form will be finalized and distributed to industry members to promote Not limited/2016 2 consistent reporting to BCFSC.

-Incident data reporting training for employers and workers 2/2016 Commercial Vehicle Incident Investigation Training Provide in partnership with industry members (inc. The Trucking Advisory Group), commercial vehicle incident investigation training for select industry workers i.e. licencee operational supervisors/OHS staff).
-3/n/a/spring 2016 Collection, analysis and reporting on log hauling incident data Data will be collected, analysed and reporting on with key metrics being identified which will aid in determining key focus areas for improving safety performance within the log hauling sector.
-1/quarterly/2016
+Incident data reporting training for employers and workers 2/2016 3 No uptake or interest by industry Commercial Vehicle Incident Investigation Training Provide in partnership with industry members (inc. The Trucking Advisory Group), commercial vehicle incident investigation training for select industry workers i.e. licencee operational supervisors/OHS staff).
+3/n/a/spring 2016 3 No uptake or interest by industry Collection, analysis and reporting on log hauling incident data Data will be collected, analysed and reporting on with key metrics being identified which will aid in determining key focus areas for improving safety performance within the log hauling sector.
+1/quarterly/2016 2

-D (ii) [For WSBC use only]
+D (ii) [For WSBC use only] 38T